 A minor road trip emergency

-With our time in Sanibel coming to a close, we packed up and headed back on the road.
+With our time in Sanibel coming to a close, we packed up and put this road trip back on the highway.
 But not before a small crisis waylaid us.
 About 2 hours into our journey, my 15-year-old realized to her horror that she had left her lifelong favorite stuffed animal “Pink Elephant” in our condo in Sanibel.

-Suddenly my cool and confident teenage daughter turned into a crumbling mess of emotion, and I had to pull the car over and straighten this emergency out immediately.
+Suddenly my cool and confident teenage daughter turned into a crumbling mess of emotion.
+I was forced to pull the car over and straighten this emergency out immediately.
 I made some calls from the side of the road.
-Luckily, Pink Elephant was found safe and sound, and the manager of The Sanibel Arms West assured us that my daughter’s fluffy friend would be waiting for us courtesy of Federal Express at our hotel in Key West.
+Luckily, Pink Elephant was found safe and sound.
+The manager of The Sanibel Arms West assured us that my daughter’s fluffy friend would be waiting for us courtesy of Federal Express at our hotel in Key West.